 The Texas Wildlife Services Program has always been available to provide assistance with dealing with feral hogs and will remain available to all citizens of the state.
 While direct control will be limited to availability of personnel in cooperative association areas, technical assistance can be provided to individuals on how they may best resolve their feral hog problems.

 Feral hogs can be effectively controlled by snaring, live trapping, shooting and hunting them with dogs.
-There are currently no toxicants or repellents registered for control and there is no bounty program that we are aware of.
+There are currently no toxicants or repellents registered for control.
+Some counties in Texas do have a feral swine bounty program, check with your local government officials to find out if your county does.
 In Texas, feral hogs are considered free-ranging exotic animals and may be taken at any time of the year by any legal means.
 There are however, laws that regulate the transportation of feral hogs.
 Please refer to the Texas Animal Health Commission for these regulations, and to the Texas Parks and Wildlife Department for questions relating to hunting regulations.

 Additional information on feral hogs in Texas can be found in our booklet Feral Hogs in Texas.